Many of us experience days when motivation feels out of reach, leading us to question: Is there some kind of secret to staying motivated?

 Those with a why can bear almost any ‘how’.

-In other words, the reason why we want something can be a very powerful source of motivation.
+In other words, the reason why you want something can be a very powerful source of motivation.

 Your ‘why’ in life is your purpose.
 It is a testament to what type of person you need to be to live the life you dream of.
-Therefore, your purpose and the person you aim to be can be your most powerful sources of motivation.
+Your purpose can become your most powerful fuel to stay motivated.

 Habits That Support Motivation